← Back to blog

 IoT Firmware Hygiene Policy for Stable, Secure Environments

-IoT devices are frequent weak points in otherwise well-designed networks.
-The risk is not only unpatched vulnerabilities.
-It is also uncontrolled updates that break automations and create downtime.
+IoT devices represent weak points in otherwise secure networks.
+The challenge extends beyond unpatched vulnerabilities to include uncontrolled updates that disrupt automations and cause downtime.

 Build a firmware policy by risk class